The Best Lawyers In America

 Only subscribers see all of the lawyers listed in a particular city and specialty in The Best Lawyers in America.
 Non-subscribers see only the names of lawyers who have arranged links to their firm pages or to bio pages that we have constructed for them.
 Lawyers are allowed to pay for these links, but they are not required to do so, and lawyers are not required or allowed to pay a fee for a basic listing.Because lawyers are not required or allowed to pay a fee for a basic listing, Best Lawyershas gained the respect of the legal profession, the media, and clients as the most reliable, unbiased source of legal referrals anywhere.
 It has received accolades from presidents of the American Bar Association, been frequently featured in the U.S. media and excerpted in more than 50 major metropolitan newspapers and magazines.

 No Aspect Of This Advertisement Has Been Approved By The Supreme Court of New Jersey.

-Mr. Katz was voted a New Jersey Super Lawyer by his peers consecutively since 2007.Read More
+Mr. Katz has been named to the New Jersey Super Lawyers List consecutively since 2007.Read More

 Super Lawyers Selection Process Blessed by Courts and Bar Associations Across the United States